paulbrejla/paulbrejla.github.io/index.md

 ### 💻 Skills & Experience

-I consider myself a 'full-stack software engineer and business analyst with a focus on cloud technologies'.
+I consider myself a 'full-stack software architect and business analyst with a focus on cloud technologies'.
 I have a wide range of skills from requirements engineering, software engineering, business analysis and project management methodologies.
 I grew up with the internet in the 90s and started writing code when I was 12 - the time I got my first Mac with HyperCard.
 Some years later, I've started building dynamic Web sites with cgi before there were frameworks.
 Now for nostalgic reasons, have an 'under construction' gif:

 ![under-construction](/assets/img/construction.gif)